witnessmenow/youtube-livestream-arduino/README.md

 # arduino-youtube-video-api

-An arduino library to do stuff
+An arduino library to read messages from the YouTube Live stream API

+WIP, expect changes!